Taiwanese indigenous peoples: Quarantine policies

 After the Qing dynasty government defeated the Ming loyalist forces maintained by the Zheng family in 1683, Taiwan became increasingly integrated into the Qing dynasty.
 Qing forces ruled areas of Taiwan's highly populated western plain for over two centuries, until 1895.
 This era was characterized by a marked increase in the number of Han Chinese on Taiwan, continued social unrest, the piecemeal transfer (by various means) of large amounts of land from the indigenous to the Han, and the nearly complete acculturation of the Western Plains indigenous people to Chinese Han customs.

 During the Qing dynasty's two-century rule over Taiwan, the population of Han on the island increased dramatically.
 However, it is not clear to what extent this was due to an influx of Han settlers, who were predominantly displaced young men from Zhangzhou and Quanzhou in Fujian province.
-The Qing government officially sanctioned controlled Han settlement, but sought to manage tensions between the various regional and ethnic groups.
+The Qing government officially sanctioned and controlled Han settlement, but sought to manage tensions between the various regional and ethnic groups.
 Therefore, it often recognized the plains peoples' claims to deer fields and traditional territory.
 The Qing authorities hoped to turn the Plains peoples into loyal subjects, and adopted the head and corvée taxes on the indigenous, which made the plains indigenous people directly responsible for payment to the government yamen.
 The attention paid by the Qing authorities to indigenous land rights was part of a larger administrative goal to maintain a level of peace on the turbulent Taiwan frontier, which was often marred by ethnic and regional conflict.
 The frequency of rebellions, riots, and civil strife in Qing dynasty Taiwan is often encapsulated in the saying "every three years an uprising; every five years a rebellion".

-In 1723, indigenous living in Dajiaxi village along the central coastal plain rebelled.
+In 1723, indigenous people living in Dajiaxi village along the central coastal plain rebelled.
 Government troops from southern Taiwan were sent to put down this revolt, but in their absence, Han settlers in Fengshan County rose up in revolt under the leadership of Wu Fusheng, a settler from Zhangzhou.
 Indigenous participation in major revolts during the Qing era, including the Taokas-led Ta-Chia-hsi revolt of 1731–1732, ensured the Plains peoples would remain an important factor in crafting Qing frontier policy until the end of Qing rule in 1895.
 By 1732, five different ethnic groups were in revolt but the rebellion was defeated by the end of the year.